History of Michael Porter Jr. in Timeline

 In 2023, Michael Porter Jr. won his first NBA championship with the Denver Nuggets.

-On March 21, 2024, Michael Porter Jr. scored 31 points and surpassed Dale Ellis's franchise record for the most three-pointers made in a season for the Nuggets, with 193 three-pointers.
+On March 21, 2024, Michael Porter Jr. surpassed Dale Ellis' record for the most three-pointers made in a season in Nuggets franchise history, with 193.

-In April 2024, Michael Porter Jr.'s younger brother, Coban, was sentenced to six years in prison for killing a woman while driving under the influence of alcohol.
-Also in April 2024, another younger brother, Jevon, was arrested in Missouri on suspicion of DWI.
+In April 2024, Michael Porter Jr.'s younger brother Coban was sentenced to six years in prison for killing a woman while driving under the influence of alcohol.
+Also in April 2024, his younger brother Jevon was arrested in Missouri on suspicion of DWI.

 On February 3, 2025, Michael Porter Jr. scored 36 points in a 125–113 win over the New Orleans Pelicans.

-On July 8, 2025, Michael Porter Jr. was traded to the Brooklyn Nets along with a 2032 first-round draft pick in exchange for Cameron Johnson.
+On July 8, 2025, Michael Porter Jr. was traded to the Brooklyn Nets in exchange for Cameron Johnson.

 In 2025, after six seasons with the Denver Nuggets, Michael Porter Jr. was traded to the Brooklyn Nets.

-In 2032, a first-round draft pick was part of the trade that sent Michael Porter Jr. to the Brooklyn Nets.
+In July of 2025, the Denver Nuggets traded a 2032 first-round draft pick along with Porter to the Brooklyn Nets.